soni801/tatata/README.md

 ## The TATATA language

 The TATATA language is heavily inspired by the [Portal 2 TAS language](https://wiki.portal2.sr/TASing).
 Every line consists of a timestamp and an action field, separated by an angle bracket (`>`).

+The timestamp is the point in time to execute the associated actions.
+There are two types of timestamps:

-The timestamp is the point in time to execute the associated actions, in milliseconds after the script was started.
+- _Absolute timestamps_, only a number: The specific point in time to execute the actions, in milliseconds after the script execution was started.
+For example, `3000>` will execute 3000ms after the execution was started.
+- _Relative timestamps_, a `+` followed by a number: A certain time after the previous action line, in milliseconds.
+For example, `+50>` will execute 50ms after the previous action line.

 The action field can contain any number of actions separated by a semicolon (`;`).
 Valid actions are:

 - `mousemove`: Move the mouse to the specified absolute position.
 Takes 3-4 arguments:
   - Movement method (`abs`/`rel`); whether the mouse should move to a specific position or relative to its current position